rgrams/rendercam/README.md

 * __x__ <kbd>number</kbd> - X
 * __y__ <kbd>number</kbd> - Y

-### rendercam.world_to_screen(pos, [adjust])
+### rendercam.world_to_screen(pos, [adjust], [raw])
 Transforms the supplied world position into screen (viewport) coordinates.
 Can take an optional `adjust` parameter to calculate an accurate screen coordinate for a gui node with any adjust mode: Fit, Zoom, or Stretch.
+Set the [raw] parameter to true to return raw x, y, and z values instead of a vector.
+This provides a minor performance improvement since returning a vector creates more garbage for the garbage collector.

 _PARAMETERS_
 * __pos__ <kbd>vector3</kbd> - World position.